- What is Content as a Service?

 - Centralized storage: This one goes hand-in-hand with the previous point.
 Otherwise, what’s the point of having a globally available uploading platform if you’re not going to keep all the content in one (centralized) place too?
 Given the current state of technology, both the repository and the authoring platforms can reside in the cloud.

-- Metadata definitions: Again, the importance of metadata in this type of platforms should not be understated.
+- Metadata definitions: Again, the importance of metadata in this type of platform should not be understated.
 It helps enrich the content in a way that improves the experience of the consumer, both while searching for it and once they’ve found it and are ready to make use of it.

 With all of this being said, the next logical question would be: why would you want to invest time and money in having a Content as a Service platform?
 Let me elaborate on that.